AC101 Paul G. Allen Center for Computer Science and Engineering

 An independent project completed under the supervision of two faculty advisers.
 A written summary and an oral presentation are required.

-Satisfactorily passing the general examination.
+Satisfactorily pass the general examination.
 In this examination, the applicant must demonstrate depth of knowledge in a principal area acceptable to the Ph.D.
 Supervisory Committee.

 Complete at least 90 credits of coursework, at least 40 of which are in courses numbered 500 or above.
 45 credits should be in courses chosen from the computer science course list.
 At least two CSE courses numbered 500 or above (or approved courses in related disciplines) must be taken for graded credit in addition to those courses taken to satisfy the breadth component of the qualifying evaluation.
 Coursework taken toward the M.S. degree is applicable toward the Ph.D. degree.

 Two quarters of teaching assistantship within the department.

 Dissertation acceptable to the Supervisory Committee.
 Students must register for at least 27 credits of CSE 800 (Dissertation).

 Research and teaching assistantships are available and are allocated on the basis of scholastic excellence and potential.
 All students accepted to the program are awarded three years of funding.
 Students who are applying for assistantships to start in autumn quarter should have all applications to the Graduate School and the department completed by December 15.

 Academic Planning Worksheet